TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 add_var posxy idx

 set_var my_array[posxy] # Here, posxy = y*width + x

+**Note**: In general, problems may occur if you use def_var, def_array or undef_var inside loops or blocks of code that are conditionally accessed (by do_if, else or any block that is the target of a conditional jump etc.).
+Such usage is not forbidden and may well pass the syntax checking phase (where conditions are not evaluated and jumps or loops are not enacted) but may results in errors or unforeseen behaviour during run time.
+Sometimes such placement may be desirable but it is left to the programmer to determine when this is appropriate according to their intended logic.
+For example, it is almost never a good idea to use these commands inside a loop_while loop but it might be acceptable if you need to read large amounts of data into an array from a file and the size of that array might need to change on each iteration of the loop.
+In such cases using def_array for dynamic allocation of the array to the appropriate size followed, after reading and using the data, by undef_var before the loop repeats might be a resource efficient way to code this and would be perfectly safe provided the loop can never be exited by a non-local jump that comes between def_array and undef_var.

 **Note**: Because all variables, even single variables, can be created with def_array, this makes def_var superfluous.
 While def_var is technically superfluous, it is kept as an option because it makes the PCS script coder's intention clear and makes it clear that any variable defined with it cannot be indexed with square brackets.